-- (ix) Universal Product Code - (x) Price Paid per Unit - (xi) Total Price - (3) The Contractor must report transactional data within 30 calendar days from the last calendar day of the month.
-If there was no contract activity during the month, the Contractor must submit a confirmation of no reportable transactional data within 30 calendar days of the last calendar day of the month. - (4) The Contractor must report the price paid per unit, total price, or any other data elements with an associated monetary value listed in (b)(2) above, in U.S. dollars. - (5) The Contractor must maintain a consistent accounting method of transactional data reporting, based on the Contractor's established commercial accounting practice. - (6) Reporting Points. - (i) The acceptable points at which transactional data may be reported include - (A) Issuance of an invoice; or - (B) Receipt of payment; - (ii) The Contractor must determine whether to report transactional data on the basis of invoices issued or payments received. - (7) The Contractor must continue to furnish reports, including confirmation of no transactional data, through physical completion of the last outstanding task or delivery order issued against the contract. - (8) Unless otherwise expressly stated by the ordering activity, orders that contain classified information or other information that would compromise national security are exempt from this reporting requirement. - (9) This clause does not exempt the Contractor from fulfilling existing reporting requirements contained elsewhere in the contract. - (10) GSA reserves the unilateral right to change reporting instructions following 60 calendar days' advance notification to the Contractor.
+- (3) The Contractor must report transactional data within 30 calendar days from the last calendar day of the quarter.
+If there was no contract activity during the quarter, the Contractor must submit a confirmation of no reportable transactional data within 30 calendar days of the last calendar day of the quarter. - (4) The Contractor must report the price paid per unit, total price, or any other data elements with an associated monetary value listed in (b)(2) above, in U.S. dollars. - (5) The Contractor must maintain a consistent accounting method of transactional data reporting, based on the Contractor's established commercial accounting practice. - (6) Reporting Points. - (i) The acceptable points at which transactional data may be reported include - (A) Issuance of an invoice; or - (B) Receipt of payment; - (ii) The Contractor must determine whether to report transactional data on the basis of invoices issued or payments received. - (7) The Contractor must continue to furnish reports, including confirmation of no transactional data, through physical completion of the last outstanding task or delivery order issued against the contract. - (8) Unless otherwise expressly stated by the ordering activity, orders that contain classified information or other information that would compromise national security are exempt from this reporting requirement. - (9) This clause does not exempt the Contractor from fulfilling existing reporting requirements contained elsewhere in the contract. - (10) GSA reserves the unilateral right to change reporting instructions following 60 calendar days' advance notification to the Contractor. - (c) Contract Access Fee (CAF). - (1) GSA's operating costs are reimbursed through a CAF charged on orders placed against this contract.
+The CAF is paid by the ordering activity but remitted to GSA by the Contractor.
+GSA has the unilateral right to change the fee structure at any time, but not more than once per year; GSA will provide reasonable notice prior to the effective date of any change. - (2) Within 60 calendar days of award or inclusion of this clause in the contract, a GSA representative will provide the Contractor with specific written procedural instructions on remitting the CAF, including the deadline by which the Contractor must remit the CAF.
+The deadline specified in the written procedural instructions will be no less than 30 calendar days after the last calendar day of the quarter.
+GSA reserves the unilateral right to change remittance instructions following 60 calendar days' advance notification to the Contractor.